Posted 2008-04-12 15:50. Tagged characters, markup, unicode, hyphen.

 Example: Doremipsumdolorsitamen thequickbrownfoxjumpsoverthelazydog supercalifragilisticexpialidocious thequickbrownfoxjumpsoverthelazydog Doremipsumdolorsitamen supercalifragilisticexpialidocious

-long spaces also have a cost, and to find where to hyphenate, the
+Rough edges or long spaces also have a cost, and to find where to

 This hyphen is allways visible, and lines can break after it.
 Kind of like a non‐breaking hyphen followed by a zero‐width space.
 In most cases when you put a dash in a word, this is what should be used.